 - A. CMHA will rely on our coaches and coaching staff to use their best judgment relative to the Fair Play Policy.
 Based on the complexity of the game of hockey and the countless scenarios that arise we trust our coaches, players and parents to work together and communicate as often and openly as possible. - B. As a parent or guardian, if after at least 2 games have passed and you have waited out the 24 -hour rule from the last incident of concern, if you believe your child has not experienced Fair Play, CMHA asks that you follow the following process: - i.
 Discuss your concern(s) with your team manager. - ii.
-The team manager will discuss these concerns with the coaching staff and try to bring resolution at the team level. - iii.
-If resolution is not achieved, the team manager will contact the division director. - iv.
-The divisional director will investigate the concern(s) and if necessary coordinate meetings with the parent, player and coaches, as required.
-The divisional director will refer the information obtained to the division VP for resolution - v.
-The actions required to resolve the matter will be communicated back to the parent, player and coach as soon as possible with a goal of 72 hours. - vi.
+The team manager will discuss these concerns with the coaching staff and try and bring resolution at the team level. - iii.
+If resolution is not achieved, the team manager will contact the appropriate director. - iv.
+The appropriate director will investigate the concern(s) and if necessary coordinate meetings with the parent, player and coaches, as required.
+The appropriate director will refer the information obtained to the appropriate VP committee for resolution. - v.
+The actions required to resolve the matter will be communicated back to the parent, player and coach as soon as possible.. - vi.
 An appeal of any decision can be made to the Appeal Committee.
-The formation of this committee and the procedure for this appeal process is presented in the Association By-Laws. - C. After an investigation, if a coach is found to have shortened his/her bench, short shifted their players or played one goaltender over the other the coach will receive. - vii.
-1st offence-A verbal warning - viii.
-2nd offence-A written warning - ix.
-3rd offence-Released from their position as coach with CMHA

-D. If a parent confronts or harasses a coach about playing time and does not follow the steps outlined above, that parent will be subject to discipline under CMHA's Respect and Discipline policy.
+The formation of this committee and the procedure for this appeal process is presented in the Association By-Laws. - C. If it is found that the Fair Play Policy is not adhered to an investigation may follow.
+If a coach is found to have shortened his/her bench, short shifted their players or played one goaltender over the other the coach will receive: - i.
+1st offence-A verbal warning - ii.
+2nd offence-A written warning - iii.
+3rd offence-Released from their position as coach with CMHA - D. If a parent confronts or harasses a coach about playing time and does not follow the steps outlined above, that parent will be subject to discipline under CMHA's Respect and Discipline policy.